Segmentation

 Whole-Cell Segmentation with Cellpose

 Cellpose can either perform segmentation on nuclei only or on whole cells, using a nuclear and a membrane marker.
 In this dataset, we have DAPI as a nuclear marker and Na/K ATPase as a membrane marker.
-After selecting only the relevant markers, we need to tell cellpose at what position each marker is.
-You can refer to the cellpose documentation for more details.
+In cellpose 4, the order of these does not matter.
+You can refer to the cellpose documentation for more details to tweak the model.

 [5]: